 - Calling a pet cremation service provider.
 You will be visited by the friendly professionals from Fantastic Pest Control, who will take the body of your beloved pet and take it to a pet crematorium.

 - Cremation.
-The animal’s body will be placed within a small, enclosed space, where it burns on very high temperatures in the span of a few hours, until there is only ash and bone fragments left.
-Next, the remains are pulverized, resulting in a fine gray ash.
+The animal’s body will be placed within a small, enclosed space, where it burns at very high temperatures in the span of a few hours until there is only ash and bone fragments left.
+Next, the remains are pulverized, resulting in fine grey ash.

 How much does pet cremation cost?

 The price would depend on the number of pets you wish to cremate.
 There are also options for:

 - Private pet cremation – your pet is cremated on its own.